KratosMultiphysics/Kratos/applications/TrilinosApplication/README.md

         libtrilinos-shylu-dev
 ```

-- It is possible to do a minimal installation of the TrilinosApplication with only using the Epetra package.
+- It is possible to do a minimal installation of the TrilinosApplication only using the Epetra package.
-Other packages can be disable be disabled with the following flags:
+Other packages can be disable with the following flags:
 ```bash
 -DTRILINOS_EXCLUDE_ML_SOLVER=ON  # exclude the interface to the Trilinos ML solver package -DTRILINOS_EXCLUDE_AZTEC_SOLVER=ON  # exclude solvers from the Trilinos AztecOO package